mikemadden42/made/README.md

    14. Check 'When the display is sleeping' Turn on Do Not Distrub in Notifications.
    15. Add local user to 'Allow access for only these users' in Sharing | Remote Login.
    16. Set preferences in iCloud.
-   17. Lock screen with ‘control + shift + eject’ or ‘control + shift + power’.
+   17. Lock screen with ‘control + shift + eject’ or ‘control + shift + power’. 'control + command + q' also works.
    18. Set Schedule to 'Sunset to Sunrise' under Display | Night Shift.

 4. Install apps from App Store.